 This site contains no information about the edibility or toxicity of mushrooms.

-Gymnopus peronatus, also known as Wood Woollyfoot is a small saprobic agaric that grows generally in smaller or larger clumps on leaves or needles in deciduous or coniferous woods and may be found from May to December.
+Gymnopus peronatus, also known as Wood Woollyfoot, is a small saprobic agaric that typically grows in small or large clumps on leaves or needles in deciduous or coniferous woods.
+It can be found from May to December.

 convex, expand and flatten out at maturity, sometimes retaining a broad umbo.
-Color quite variable, ranging from pinkish cream to yellowish or reddish-brown.
+Colour quite variable, ranging from pinkish cream to yellowish or reddish-brown.
 Gills

 coloured as the cap or somewhat lighter, becoming reddish-brown as the fruit body matures.
 Stem